 What is the purpose of a price quote?

-The moment when a customer asks what is a quote means the customer is seriously interested in the deal.
+The moment when a customer asks what a quote means the customer, is seriously interested in the deal.
 So without further ado, prepare a quote that states the clear cost of the works, offered to the customer.

 Price quote is very useful for running service businesses.

 - To prevent the business from fluctuating prices.

 - Provide a customized price to the customer for the job that will be offered.

 - To help the business and customer to understand each other.

 - To know if the customer is willing to pay the quoted amount.